-As we pointed out earlier, these good driver discounts can get you up to 25 percent in savings.
+As we pointed out earlier, these good driver discounts can save you up to 25%.
 The insurance company usually requires that you have a clean driving record for at least three years.
 That means no DUIs, no moving violations and no at-fault collisions.
 Keep your hands firmly on the three and nine positions, folks (and yes, it used to be two and 10).

 Drive sensibly and cautiously and you’ll be on the way to cheap car insurance by avoiding surcharges and receiving a good driver discount.
 (See “How much will a ticket affect my insurance rates?“)